ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

 - **Date:** 2026-05-15
 - **Deciders:** Rafael Palomar
-- **Diagrams:** N/A (this ADR establishes the requirement for per-module diagrams under `Docs/architecture/ui/`; the diagrams themselves land with the PRs that touch the corresponding UI)
+- **Diagrams:** N/A (this ADR establishes the requirement for per-module GUI diagrams under `Docs/architecture/ui/`; the diagrams themselves land with the PRs that touch the corresponding UI)
 - **PR:** _filled in on merge_

 ## Context